Tammeny/dep-cli/README.md

 - <b>package author name</b>

 ## Used for node program
-It will only get only one package info.
+It will get only one package info.
 ```sh
 $ npm install --save dep-cli
 ```